wagoodman/dive/README.md

 ## Configuration

-No configuration is necessary, however, you can create a `~/.dive.yaml` file and override values:
+No configuration is necessary, however, you can create a config file and override values:
 ```yaml
 log:
   enabled: true